 The BP Young Artist Award of £9,000 for the work of a selected entrant aged between 18 and 30 was won by 28 year old Suffolk based artist Ania Hobson for A Portrait of two Female Painters, a portrait of the artist with her sister-in-law.
 The judges liked the handling of paint and directness in this work, capturing an interesting air of mystery around the relationship of the two young women.

-Robert Seidel won the BP Travel Award 2018, an annual prize to enable artists to work in a different environment on a project related to portraiture.
-He intends to travel along the route of the river Danube by train, boat and bike to meet people and make portraits in the regions through which the river passes.
-This work will be displayed in the BP Portrait Award 2019 exhibition.
+Robert Seidel won the BP Travel Award 2018 for his proposal to travel along the route of the river Danube by train, boat and bike to connect with people and make portraits in the regions through which the river passes.
+The resulting work will be displayed alongside the BP Portrait Award 2019 exhibition.